-- Manuscripts must be original and unpublished and unaccepted by any other publisher at the time of submission.
-This includes self-published pieces and blogs.
+- Entries must be original, unpublished, and unaccepted by any other publisher at the time of submission.
+This applies to self-published pieces and blogs.

-- Manuscripts must be between 1000 and 5000 words in length.
+- Entries must be between 2000 and 5000 words.
 Please indicate total word count at the top of the first page.

-- Manuscripts must be submitted as a Word document, double-spaced, Times New Roman, with 12-point font and one-inch margins.
+- Entries must be submitted as a double-spaced Word document in Times New Roman, 12-point font with one-inch margins.
 Please paginate in the top right corner.

-- SAGE Magazine editors and its affiliates are ineligible for the contest.
+- Sage Magazine’s staff, editors, and affiliates are ineligible for the contest.